Testing Stationarity and Change Point Detection in Reinforcement Learning: Introduction

-Central to the empirical validity of most existing state-of-the-art RL algorithms is the stationarity assumption that requires the state transition and reward functions to be constant over time.
-Although this assumption is valid in online video games, it can be violated in a number of other applications, including traffic signal control \citep{padakandla2020reinforcement}, robotic navigation \citep{niroui2019deep}, mobile health \citep{liao2020personalized}, e-commerce \citep{chen2020dynamic} and infectious disease control \citep{cazelles2018accounting}.
-It was also mentioned in the seminal book by \citet{Sutton2018} that ``{\textit{nonstationarity is the case most commonly encountered in reinforcement learning}}".
-We consider a few examples to elaborate.
+Central to the empirical validity of most existing state-of-the-art RL algorithms is the stationarity assumption that requires the state transition and reward functions to be constant functions of time.
+Although this assumption is valid in online video games, it can be violated in a number of other applications, including traffic signal control \citep{padakandla2020reinforcement}, robotic navigation \citep{niroui2019deep}, mobile health \citep[mHealth,][]{liao2020personalized}, e-commerce \citep{chen2020dynamic} and infectious disease control \citep{cazelles2018accounting}.
+According to \citet{Sutton2018}, ``{\textit{nonstationarity is the case most commonly encountered in reinforcement learning}}''.
+It is also a key challenge in lifelong RL where the tasks presented to the agent change over time \citep{silver2013lifelong}.
+We consider a few examples to elaborate the violation of the stationarity assumption.

-One motivating example considered in our paper is from the Intern Health Study \citep[IHS;][]{necamp2020assessing}.
-Medical internship, the first phase of professional medical training in the United States, is a stressful period in the career of physicians.
-The residents are faced with difficult decisions, long work hours and sleep deprivation.
-One goal of this ongoing prospective longitudinal study is to investigate when to provide mHealth interventions by sending mobile prompts via a customised study app to provide timely tips for interns to practice anti-sedentary routines that may promote physical well-being.

-Nonstationarity can be a serious issue in the mHealth study.
-For example, in the context of mobile-delivered prompts, the longer a person is under intervention, the more they may habituate to the prompts or become overburdened, resulting in subjects being less responsive to the contents of the suggestions.
-The treatment effect of activity suggestions may transition from positive to negative, suggesting treatment policies may benefit from adaptation over time.
-Failure to recognise potential nonstationarity in treatment effects over time may lead to policies that overburden medical interns, resulting in app deletion and study dropouts.
+One motivating example considered in our paper comes from the Intern Health Study \citep[IHS;][]{necamp2020assessing}.
+The period of medical internship, which marks the initial phase of professional medical training in the United States, is a highly demanding and stressful time for physicians.
+During this phase, residents are confronted with challenging decisions, extended work hours, and sleep deprivation.
+In this ongoing prospective longitudinal study, one primary objective is to determine the optimal timing for providing smartphone-delivered interventions.
+These interventions send mobile prompts through a customized study app, aimed at offering timely tips to encourage interns to adopt anti-sedentary routines that may enhance their physical well-being.
+Nonstationarity poses a significant challenge within the context of the mHealth study.
+Specifically, as individuals receive mobile-delivered interventions for longer duration, they may habituate to the prompts or become overwhelmed, resulting in reduced responsiveness to the contents of the suggestions \citep{klasnja2019efficacy,qian2022microrandomized}.
+Consequently, the treatment effect of activity suggestions may transition from positive to negative over time.
+To maximize the effectiveness of interventions, ideal treatment policies would be those adapting swiftly to the current circumstances of the subjects based on the most recent data collected.
+Failing to recognize potential nonstationarity in treatment effects over time may lead to policies that overburden medical interns, resulting in app deletion and study dropouts.